We are TitaniumGP

-My first job was to figure out if a Copy/Paste feature would even be feasible.
-I knew that I wanted a product that would be easy to use and aesthetically pleasing.
-I would have to use eConnect (the Microsoft integration API for Dynamics GP) since I wasn’t going to direct wire to the database, and I knew that using the GP interface simply wouldn’t cut it for the big ideas I wanted to bring to life.
+First of all, I had to figure out if a Copy/Paste feature would even be feasible.
+Secondly, I knew that I wanted a product that would be easy to use and aesthetically pleasing.
+Finally, I would have to use eConnect (the Microsoft integration API for Dynamics GP) since I wasn’t going to direct wire to the database, and I knew that using the GP interface simply wouldn’t cut it for the big ideas I wanted to bring to life.

 It took months of trial and error.
-I tried what felt like a trillion different methodologies until one day, seemingly out of the blue, it happened.
+After trying what felt like a trillion different methodologies, one day, seemingly out of the blue, it happened.
 I clicked paste and the entire data set I was working with appeared in the journal entry in front of me.
 Suddenly, I saw a very real future for the programs I was working on.
 I was ecstatic.
 I wanted to start releasing the program, hire a marketing department, hire a sales team, and rent an office.
 However, I realized that I needed business cards and several other things that had never crossed my mind before.
 There was a long way to go before I would be ready.

 But then a thought started nagging me: “What about the other user requests on the list?”

 I had a list, and it was a looooong one.
 Although there were several features that I wanted to work on, there was one in particular that I couldn’t stop thinking about.
 I wanted the ability to somehow add fields to the GP Windows in a simple manner.
-It needed to be incredibly easy to add and simple to report from, and from that desire, Elastic Windows was born.
+It needed to be incredibly easy to add and simple to report from.
+From that desire, Elastic Windows was born.